Genre: Mystery narrative adventure

 From this cocktail of ideas, Abanto was born.
 It comes from the excitement of creating our first project, from contributing to video games with a fresh story, from sharing our culture with the world, and from having a good time laughing a little at ourselves, which we love.

-We are deeply grateful for the trust placed in us by friends and family who have supported us, especially Hector Ferrer-Vidal, who helped us design and publish this beautiful website, Alex Soma, who created an illustration we couldn’t be more thankful for, Ariadna Blas helping us localize the build into English, Núria Poveda who’s structured both the script and our heads, and Marina Picado for enduring long sessions of meetings with their mandatory share of typical spanish shouting.
+We are deeply grateful for the trust placed in us by friends and family who have supported us, especially Hector Ferrer-Vidal, who helped us design and publish this beautiful website, Alex Soma, who created an illustration we couldn’t be more thankful for, Ariadna Blas helping us localize the build into English, Núria Poveda who’s structured both the script and our heads, Marina Picado for enduring long sessions of meetings with their mandatory share of typical spanish shouting, and Norman Cendagorta for the musical composition of the prototype.

 After a long year of work, we’ve reached a solid first milestone.
 We have our first playable BUILD, a portion that showcases the tone, setting, gameplay, and essence of what Abanto could become.